Skip to main content

 Your private notes will be marked with a gray icon, and shared notes with a teal icon.

-You can also filter your notes using the drop-down menu at the top of the page to view all notes, only private notes, or only shared notes.
+You can also filter your notes using the drop-down menu at the top of the page by selecting all notes, highlights, private notes, shared notes, or outdated notes (if available).

-Screenshot of the My Notes page with the note filter drop-down menu showing options for All notes, Private notes, and Shared notes
+Top of the My Notes page with the note filter drop-down menu showing options for All notes, Private notes, Shared notes, and Outdated notes.

 Watch video tutorial